SilvijaProzinger/Bon-Appetit---A-Simple-Recipe-App-/readme.md

 * on click you can see ingredients and istructions on how to prepare each recipe
 * filter/search for recipes
 * add new recipes
+* delete recipes
-* to do - delete recipes
+* to do - add local storage so that changes persist after reloading

 ## How to run